Kafva/nass/README.md

 3. Use [scripts/release.sh](/scripts/release.sh) to
   - Build the application in a container
-  - Setup a dedicated `nass` user and service on a remote server
+  - Setup a dedicated `nass` user and service on a remote server (Ansible)
-  - Push the build and all configurations
-  (including resources from `./keys` and `./net`) to the remote server.
+  - Push the build and all configurations (including resources from `./keys` and `./net`) to the remote server.
 ```bash
 #                            [build]   [ansible]   [sync]
 ./scripts/release.sh $SERVER true      true        true